-You may make an In Year application at any time of year as there are no closing dates for this type of application.

-We will not process in-year applications for school preferences outside of Wokingham.
-You will have to apply to the appropriate Local Authority to gain admission to a school out of the Wokingham Borough.

-The schools you would like to apply to will depend on whether you will need to apply via Wokingham Borough Council School Admissions or directly to the school themselves.
+- > You may make an In Year application at any time of year as there are no closing dates for this type of application. - We will not process in-year applications for school preferences outside of Wokingham.
+You will have to apply to the appropriate Local Authority to gain admission to a school out of the Wokingham Borough. - The schools you would like to apply to will determine if you need to apply via Wokingham Borough Council School Admissions or directly to the school themselves.
 Some schools process their own applications.
-Check whether the school is "managing their own in years" on page x of this guide.
-If it is, you should contact the school directly to enquire about a place for your child.

-➢ If your child does not secure a school place, you should inform the School Admissions Team at schooladmissions@wokingham.gov.uk as we track children for safeguarding and Children Missing Education purposes.

-Please note we do not process applications for post-16 students (sixth-form, college or training); you should contact the school or college directly for further information.
+Check whether the school is "managing their own in years".
+If it is, you should contact the school directly to enquire about a place for your child. - If your child does not secure a school place, you should inform the School Admissions Team at schooladmissions@wokingham.gov.uk as we track children for safeguarding and Children Missing Education purposes. - Please note we do not process applications for post-16 students (sixth-form, college or training); you should contact the school or college directly for further information.

-➢ If a school doesn't have enough places for everyone who applies, the admission rules for that school will be used to decide who will get a place (over subscription policy).
-Go to the admission arrangements page to find out more.

-Applications should only be submitted if you can provide the required supporting evidence.

-➤ In-year applications can take 15 school days to process but there may be a delay processing the application due to the volume of applications that are currently being processed.
+- If a school doesn't have enough places for everyone who applies, the admission rules for that school will be used to decide who will get a place (over subscription policy).
+Go to the admission arrangements page found in the schools admissions policy document on the school website to find out more. - Applications should only be submitted if you can provide the required supporting evidence with the application.
+If evidence is not supplied at the time of application your application outcome may be delayed whilst we request documentation from you. - In-year applications can take 15 school days, from receipt of any evidence required, to process but there may be a delay processing the application due to the volume of applications that are currently being processed.
 The school admissions team will notify you of the outcome to your application as soon as possible via email.
-If the application is to be referred to the In Year Fair Access process, then an outcome of that process may take longer than 15 school days.

-The offer of a place in a Wokingham Borough school must normally be taken up within the first half term that the school place is allocated.
+If the application is to be referred to the In Year Fair Access process, then an outcome of that process may take longer than 15 school days. - The offer of a place in a Wokingham Borough school must normally be taken up within the first half term that the school place is allocated.
 Failure to take up the offer of a place during this time will mean that the offer is withdrawn, and the place released for another child.
 Exceptions can only be made where the parent provides documentary evidence that the delay is unavoidable, through no fault of their own, or in the case of Crown Service, service families or looked-after children.